Disney Jr. (Europe, Middle East and Africa): Hungary

-It was the first Disney Junior to launch in the EMEA; originally launched as Playhouse Disney on 29 September 2000.
-Later rebranded as Disney Junior on 7 May 2011.
-It ceased broadcasting on all platforms on 1 October 2020 along with sister channels Disney Channel and Disney XD with programs moving to Disney+.

 Germany

 It was available across Germany, Austria and Switzerland between 14 July 2011 to 30 September 2021.
 Programs continue to air every morning on Disney Channel.

 Scandinavia

 Launched on 10 September 2011, available through Nordic countries.
 Broadcasting in Danish, Norwegian, Finnish, Russian and Swedish languages; airing local advertisements.
 The channel closed on Allente on 28 February 2023, with the availability on satellite remains unknown.

 The channel ceased transmission in Denmark on 1 March 2024.

 On 1 April 2024, in other Scandinavian countries, its selected programs moved to Disney Channel on the same day with its programs airing during mornings and at weekends.